xmartlabs/xmartlabs.github.io/_posts/2020-04-23-protecting-your-frontend-from-a-bad-backend.md

 Let's summarize what each part of the pattern provides:

-* **Controllers**: provide an abstraction of our API (or a portion of it) and allow other components to forget where the data comes from and how it is fetched.
+* **Controllers**: provide an abstraction of our API (or a portion of it) which allows other components to not care about where the data comes from and how it is fetched.
 * **Serializers**: protect data by acting as an adapter and a firewall.
 They transform and remove data according to our needs, while at the same time documenting what we're using.
 * **Models**: add meaning to our data.
 They aid us by allowing the frontend to inject its own logic and value to data, without needing support from the API.